chomyczek/simple-geolocation-api/README.md

 http://localhost:5000/
 ```

 You can test the API endpoint using cURL, Postman, or by integrating it into your front-end application.
+Please see [Api Routes](#api-routes) section for example of usage.